T351 Field Lighting Exercise

 with hard key, artistic, silhouette, etc. You might try a gel over the

 back or hair light.
-A slash of color in the background adds visual interest.
+A subtle splash of color in the background adds visual interest.

-Field slate your takes visually and audibly to help you identify your
+Field slate your takes visually and audibly to identify your

+lighting setup.
 Be sure to actually ask your interview subject questions and let them answer for at least 15 seconds or so, so we have time to observe the shot you have lit.
+Once everyone has shot their interview setups, move on to the last section: an item or product shot.

 Section Two - Product or Item

-As a team select a single item or product to shoot. (iPhone, soda, computer, etc.) Consider the framing and backdrop that you would use if the item was for a documentary or for a product
+As a team select a single item or product to shoot.
+(E.g. historic or notable item for a documentary, or a product for a commercial like a cold beverage, iPhone, computer, etc.) Consider the framing and backdrop that you would use if the item was for a documentary or for a product

 Try to create a style or mood through your set and lighting- and most of all, try to make your item look good.